CF-repos/seattle-201d31/12-canvas-chartjs/LAB.md

- # Assignment Overview: Lab 12
+# Assignment Overview: Lab 13

-Your savvy marketing person has just informed you that just showing users the numbered data of the click percentages is not going to cut it.
-You need a visual representation to grab the user's attention.

-### New Bus Mall Technical Goal
+- Using ChartJS, display your vote totals in a **bar chart**.

+- The size and look of your chart is up to you, as well as whether you continue to display any images once the chart is drawn.

+---

+**Stretch Goals**

-- Using ChartJS, display your vote totals in a bar chart as instructed in the initial definition of the BusMall assignment.
-If you want to try some additional chart types, do so with some of your alternate data that you have calculated from your vote results.
-The size and look of your chart is up to you, just be sure to put it in the area beneath the three images.
-Hint: for this type of data, bar charts work well.
+- Stretch Goal (not required; only if you want an additional challenge): If you want to try some additional chart types, do so with some of your alternate data that you have calculated from your vote results, such as the percentage of click-throughs when an image is shown.

-### *Remember to submit this link on canvas so that your work can be graded!*
+- Stretch Goal (not required; only if you want an additional challenge): Apply some data organization prior to charting.
+Maybe you chart only the top 5 or top 10 items?
+Maybe you sort the click-through percentage and then only show the top 5, in order?
+Use your creativity.
+Think about how you would like this information to be presented if you were on a marketing analysis team and trying to make decisions about products to manufacture and market, come up with a plan for it, and build it!
+The best developers have the ability to see the needs of clients before clients do.

+- Stretch goal: A student in a prior section of this course was showing this project to his wife, and she asked him, "What if don't want to vote for any of these?
+I don't like any of them!"
+Consider adding functionality whereupon a user can skip voting on a group of products, maybe limiting the "Skip" button to three uses or the like.
+Do what you think is reasonable.

+- Stretch goal: To more finely determine the most popular products by pitting the vote-getters head-to-head, consider adding functionality that allows a user to choose among their top choices as presented head-to-head.
+Maybe this is a link out to a  different page or a second round of voting?
+It's up to you.

+Submit your assignment on Canvas as usual.